De Dannan

 Platinum record awarded to De Dannan by the Irish Recorded Music Association for their 1999 album How the West Was Won.
 In Ireland, a recording must sell 15,000 units to be certified platinum.

-De Dannan (originally Dé Danann) is an Irish folk music group.
+De Dannan (originally Dé Danann) are an Irish folk music group.
 It was formed in 1975 by Frankie Gavin (fiddle), Alec Finn (guitar, bouzouki), Johnny "Ringo" McDonagh (bodhrán) and Charlie Piggott (banjo) as a result of sessions in Hughes's Pub in Spiddal, County Galway, Ireland, with Dolores Keane (vocals) subsequently being invited to join the band.
 The fiddler Mickey Finn (1951–1987) is also acknowledged to have been a founding member.

 The band was named after the legendary Irish tribe Tuatha Dé Danann.
 In 1985, the spelling of the name was changed from "Dé Danann" to "De Dannan" for reasons that have never been made clear.
 Since 2010, however, Finn and McDonagh have recorded and performed with a line-up named "De Danann", and, since 2012, Gavin has recorded and performed with another line-up named "De Dannan".